-Dr. Joseph Akins is a professor, composer, pianist and keyboard player.
-He has been involved with music all his life.
+Dr. Joseph Akins is a professor, composer, pianist and keyboard player, and has been involved with music all his life.
 He played in his family’s country band as a child, toured with rock bands after high school, and studied with great jazz educators in college.
-He has taught a variety of music classes, composed original music for multiple albums and films, and has performed in venues from small homes to the amazing Grand Ol’ Opry.
+He has taught a variety of music classes, composed original music for multiple albums and films, and has performed in venues from small homes to the amazing Grand Ole Opry.

 2015-2016: Castle Moon

 - Winner for “Best Album of the Year” by Enlightened Piano Radio

 - Nomination for “Best Album of the Year” by Whisperings Solo Piano Radio

 - Nomination for “Best Solo Piano Album” by Zone Music Reporter